-MTBF, MTTR, MTTF: The Difference, and a Guide to Failure Codes and Metrics
+MTBF, MTTR, MTTF: What is the Difference.
+A Guide to Failure Codes and Metrics

 Maintenance teams can make failures count by collecting data from each event.
 While breakdowns are inevitable, minimizing risks that cause these events helps to unleash the full potential of a plant.
 Equipment uptime and overall reliability can then be maximized.